Skip to Content

 Escape Room No. 2 – ADVENTURE TEAM

-Yes, we did a second escape room!
-After reading Adventure Team’s design credo to “eliminate locks as much as possible and to build mechanical and electronic barriers instead” we were very interested to see what this young and friendly team would come up with.
-We played ‘Countdown to meltdown’ which is an escape room themed like a nuclear power station (room).
-We loved the nuclear idea and the tension that was building up during our 60 minutes of playtime (mostly created by the Alert Mission Emergency Entity A.M.E.E.).
-The difficulty level was high as promised though we couldn’t really tell the difference to another normal escape room concerning the quantity of the locks nor mechanical (or electronic) puzzles.
-Still, it was a lot of fun finishing our task in the last few seconds (you prob want to play this room with min.
-4 people) and we are very curious about all the cool plans Adventure Team is cooking up.
-More information about Adventure Team >
+We loved the nuclear idea and the tension building up during our 60 minutes of playtime (created mainly by the Alert Mission Emergency Entity A.M.E.E.).
+As promised, the difficulty level was high, though we couldn’t tell the difference from another normal escape room concerning the number of locks or mechanical (or electronic) puzzles.
+Still, it was a lot of fun, finishing our task in the last few seconds (you prob want to play in this room with a minimum of four people).
+We are very curious about all the cool plans the Adventure Team is cooking up.

-Our favorite Dinner Places in Hamburg
+Our Favorite Dinner Places in Hamburg

 Restaurant “Le Su” at Lange Reihe St. Georg Gay Neighborhood